hetalang/heta-specifications/actions.md

 # Actions

-The format of Heta-based modeling platform is a kind of declarative language.
-Nevertheless Heta is not actually a declarative language because it sequentially updates and changes the platform.
+Heta is not a declarative language because it sequentially updates and changes the platform.

-The "action" is term used in Heta language to clarify what platform should do with a statement.
+The `action` property inside "action statement" clarifies what platform should do with a statement.
 Some of actions like `#include` works at module level.
+The other actions like `#export` works at export step, and they does not modify the platform.

-Action is designated by `#` symbol before the action name and can be used in any statement.
+Action shortend is designated by `#` symbol before the action name.

-If no statement is written the default statement is `#upsert`.
+If no statement is written the default statement is `#upsert` which is equivalent of `#insert` if `class` property is stated or `#update` if not.

 ## Action list